hmesander/rails_engine/README.md

 ## Rails Engine

 * JSON API Exploration
-This project uses Ruby on Rails, ActiveRecord and a PostgreSQL database to build JSON API endpoints that expose typical [eCommerce data] (https://github.com/turingschool-examples/sales_engine/tree/master/data).
+This project uses Ruby on Rails, ActiveRecord and a PostgreSQL database to build JSON API endpoints that expose typical [eCommerce data](https://github.com/turingschool-examples/sales_engine/tree/master/data).
 This API serves business intelligence, relationship endpoints, and record endpoints.

 * The spec for this project can be found here: [Project Spec](http://backend.turing.io/module3/projects/rails_engine)